bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Sjors Provoost: 00:24:48

 Yeah, That's an example of how you're not supposed to do it.
-You're spending millions of dollars in screaming, please change the code.
+You're spending millions of dollars screaming, please change the code.
 Even though they could have spent, you know, a tenth of that to have at least a bunch of students write some actual code, which would then have problems.

 NVK: 00:25:02

 But that's their intent, right?
-Their intent is just to cause confusion and, you know, orchestrate style.
+Their intent is just to cause confusion and, you know, orchestra style.

 Sjors Provoost: 00:25:07

-Well, it depends on what you mean by they, right?
+Well, it depends on what you mean by them, right?
 So if you mean the Ripple founder behind it, maybe his mission is to just disrupt Bitcoin.
 I don't know if that's Greenpeace mission.
-I mean, maybe their mission is simply to take money and make a bunch of noise in a very like business way, or maybe they really believe that this change is possible and that the way to get the change is to make a bunch of noise rather than to actually change the code.
+I mean, maybe their mission is simply to take the money and make a bunch of noise in a very like business way, or maybe they really believe that this change is possible and that the way to get the change is to make a bunch of noise rather than to actually change the code.

 NVK: 00:25:31